 Treat for the associated conditions with NSAIDs, tape, and bandages.

-Stretching of gastrocnemius and subtalar range of motion to increase pronation range of subtalar and ankle dorsiflexion range.
+Therapy focusing on stretching of gastrocnemius and subtalar range of motion to increase pronation range of subtalar and ankle dorsiflexion range.
+Strengthening of tibialis anterior.

 Check the status of orthosis and revise it as needed.
 Inspect footwear for lateral wear.